muze-innovation/chassis/backend/README.md

 }
 ```

-The `GetBanner` extends `ChassisResolverSpec`, which provides `base` properties for the component.
+The `GetBanner` extends `ChassisResolverSpec`, which provides `base` properties for the resolver.

 ### Guide

-You can read more about what each type of payload means in the [Payload](./docs/source.md/#payload-and-resolver) and detailed guidelines for creating other specs in the [ResolverSpec](./docs/spec.md/#chassis-resolver-spec).
+You can read more about what each type of payload means in the [Payload](./docs/source.md/#payload-and-resolver) and detailed guidelines for creating other resolver specs in the [ResolverSpec](./docs/spec.md/#chassis-resolver-spec).

 4. Run [Chassis validation](#usage-examples) on the front-end UI using the `Spec` and `Source` files.
 If the validation returns `TRUE`, the front-end will correctly render the UI using the source in JSON format.